NISHAN75/warehouse-management/README.md

 * i use Toast
 * I use firebase authentication
 * I use firebase email/password and one Single Google sign in use social login
-* Server site i use i use mongodb also
+* Server site  i use mongodb also